KB11030301 Importing Outlook PST files

 Method 1 - preferred

 In some protected modes Windows may prevent Mailtraq from importing via the Console.
-This is typically an issue with W2008 & Windows 7.
+This is typically an issue with recent versions of Windows.

 If that is an issue in your environment then you should use this stand-alone utility run on the Mailtraq machine itself which does the same process.